 Project AGER (Advancing Graduate Education at Rutgers): This program has the potential to improve educational resources of those Scholars participating in graduate programs.
 Project AGER is a National Science Foundation (NSF) initiative based at the Graduate School New Brunswick at Rutgers, and funded by a five-year Innovation through Institutional Integration (I3) grant.
 Project AGER is developing a structure that identifies and integrates best practices in graduate education.
 Project AGER objectives relevant to the KL2 program include: a.
 Creation of a centralized infrastructure for sharing best practices in curriculum, b.
 Integration and expansion of programs to train graduate students to become effective researchers and mentors, c.
 Integration of programs to recruit a diverse student population from Rutgers to pursue graduate education.

-Training in Mentorship Program: The Graduate Mentoring Fellows Program is a year-long program to provide participants with the opportunity to study the functions involved in serving as a good mentor and to work with undergraduates as a mentor for one academic year.
+Excellence in Mentorship Fellows Program: The Graduate Mentoring Fellows Program is a year-long program to provide participants with the opportunity to study the functions involved in serving as a good mentor and to work with undergraduates as a mentor for one academic year.

 GradFund, the Resource Center for Graduate Student External Support at Rutgers offers support for the development of grant applications.
 This includes a grant wiki, group programs and individual assistance.